Large numbers: Infinite numbers

 Although all the numbers discussed above are very large, they are all still finite.
 Certain fields of mathematics define infinite and transfinite numbers.
-For example, aleph-null is the cardinality of the infinite set of natural numbers, and aleph-one is the next greatest cardinal number. $\mathfrak{c}$ is the cardinality of the reals.
-The proposition that $\mathfrak{c} = \aleph_1$ is known as the continuum hypothesis.
+For example, aleph-null is the cardinality of the infinite set of natural numbers, and aleph-one is the next greatest cardinal number. $\mathfrak{c}$ is the cardinality of the real numbers.

+The proposition that $\mathfrak{c} = \aleph_1$ is known as the continuum hypothesis, which cannot be proven to be either true or false from the usual axioms of set theory.